-Repairs to a pair of Victorian windows.
+Repairs to Victorian windows.

 As is usually the case, the bottom sections of these windows had rotted out, the rest of the frame is still in good condition.
 The rot was cut away, new replacement sections machined in iroko, a naturally oily timber - very durable.
 All mouldings matched and sanded / feathered back into the original framework.
 Once painted, the whole will be good for many years to come.

-Softwood patio door repairs.
+Softwood french door repairs.

 I see all too often, work made in lesser quality timber with insufficient original paintwork, poorly fitted glass and glazing bars fitted on the outside.
 These failings result in water ingress and rapid deterioration.
 These patio doors had all failed in the usual places, bottom rails and corners.